 - Kisara, the vessel of the White Dragon in Yu-Gi-Oh!.
 She provides an almost literal light to balance Priest Seto's inner darkness, and her Heroic Sacrifice and death in his arms provides the inspiration for his reign.

-- Miu in History's Strongest Disciple Kenichi.
+- Miu in Kenichi: The Mightiest Disciple.
 She's the granddaughter of the World's Strongest Man, and she's always been a better martial artist than Kenichi, who makes it his goal to be strong enough to protect her.

 - In The Lord of the Rings, Arwen functions in this role for Aragorn: the driving force behind his striving to regain his crown is his love for Arwen and the fact that he can only marry her once he is king.